nvitya/vihal/xtensa/README.md

 ## Notes

-The ESP8266 does not have JTAG interface so I could not develop the VIHAL there the usual way.
+The ESP8266 does not have JTAG interface so I could not develop the VIHAL there my usual way.